Prathamesh196/Blog_Website/README.md

 ## Overview

-This is a simple blog website built using HTML, CSS, and JavaScript.
+This is  blog website built using HTML, CSS, and JavaScript.
 It features a navigation bar, a section for displaying blog posts, and a footer.
 The website is responsive and adapts to different screen sizes.

 ## Features